 Rome is a fantastic city to visit with kids.
-There is always so many things to do in Rome with kids.
-If you are looking for ideas of what to do in Rome with children, here is our pick of all the best Rome attractions for kids.
+If you are looking for ideas of what to do in Rome with children, here is our pick of all the best family friendly attractions in Rome, Italy.

 Ancient Rome: Roman Forum and Colosseum

 A trip to Rome must start with a visit to what makes the city special: its ancient ruins!

 The Roman Forum and the Colosseum are beside each other and they can be visited with a combined ticket.

 You can visit Ancient Rome any time of the year however, the most pleasant time of the year to visit the forum is the spring, when the weather is mild.

 This is one of our favourite things to do in Rome in June in particular, when the blossoms and a the sun turn the forum into one of the most pleasant outdoor spaces in the city.